 When selling your property, there will be costs.

 You would need to make sure your property is in a condition that deems it legally sellable.

-Generally, the fees for selling a property is less than buying.
+Generally, the fees for selling a property are less than for buying.
 This is because the purchaser will cover a lot of the transfer costs.

 - Advertising costs and agent fees – when selling through an agent or a website, the agent will charge a percentage of the cost of the property for their services.